webpack/webpack.js.org/src/content/guides/hot-module-replacement.md

   };
 ```

-Hot loading stylesheets is as easy as importing them into a module:
+Hot loading stylesheets can be done by importing them into a module:

 **project**